-The site stores registered users' names, login names, telephone numbers and email addresses.
+The site stores registered users' names, login names, telephone numbers, email and optionally postal addresses.
 It does not store the users' passwords; These are checked by comparing an encrypted form of the password entered by a user logging in with an encrypted password which is saved in the website's database.
 The form of encryption used is not reversible so the saved encrypted password cannot be decrypted.
 The site also records an expiry date for the user's association with each relevant club in order to ensure that only current data is ever visible to to other members.

 Additional data can be linked to user records.
 For example, where user has used the site to indicate his or her availability to take part in a match.